eddiedunn/gh-pr-manager/README.md

 ## Configuration
 The selected repository is stored in `config.json` at the project root as the canonical GitHub repository name (e.g., `org/repo`).

-- On first launch, you will be prompted to connect your GitHub account.
+- On first launch, you will be prompted to authenticate using `gh auth login`.
 - You can update your selected repository at any time via the TUI.
 - The app no longer tracks local repository paths; all actions are performed via the GitHub API and the `gh` CLI.